The Role Of Business Assets In Property Division

 - The business’s “goodwill factor,” which is an estimation of the company’s reputation in the community it serves

 Business valuation is challenging even if the divorcing spouses are on good terms and collaborating on their divorce settlement.
 When a divorce is filled with conflict, it is possible that one party may use the business to hide assets or otherwise act fraudulently.
-If you have concerns related to your spouse’s business activities, our legal team will use our network of experts to investigate how these issues could impact your divorce game plan.
+If you have concerns about your spouse’s business activities, our legal team will use our network of experts to investigate how these issues could impact your divorce strategy.

 Learn More About Business Asset Division

 The Ramage Law Group will protect your rights to a fair division of business assets in a divorce.
 We embrace complex cases and search for innovative solutions.
-We work with family law clients from across north Dallas, Collin and Denton Counties, including the cities of Frisco, McKinney, Plano and Allen, Texas.
-Call 972-562-9890 today to set up a case consultation, or use our online contact form to get in touch.
+We work with family law clients from across north Dallas and Collin and Denton counties, including the cities of Denton, Frisco, McKinney, Plano and Allen, Texas.
+Call 469-899-3533 today to set up a case consultation, or use our online contact form to get in touch.